Tuesday, September 29, 2009

 Purple Lilac Vine (Hardenbergia violaceae)

-The signs that fall has arrived in the desert may not be as obvious as in other parts of the county, yet they are here.
+The signs that fall in the desert may not be as evident as in other parts of the county, yet they are here.
 Elongating shadows, cooler evening temperatures along with increased plant growth and flowering are clear signs that the heat of summer is fading and cooler temperatures are on their way.

 Blackfoot Daisy (Melampodium leucanthum)